Trigona corvina: Defense

-T. corvina are highly aggressive bees.
+Trigona corvina are highly aggressive bees.
 Although this provides them a competitive advantage over less aggressive bees, it also results in fights to the death.
 They have four levels of aggression for different situations.
 Level 1 is a low intensity threat that may occur when a rival bee approaches an occupied food source.
 The bee will spread its mandibles and tilt its head up so that its mandibles are pointing at the rival.
 They will then lift their abdomen and hold their wings at a wide angle; level 1 is only a display of aggression.
 Level 2 involves brief bodily contact and the goal is to knock the intruder off of the plant or to the ground if the fight occurs in the air.
 Occasionally, the bees will nip at each other’s legs, but injury is not intended.
 Level 3 fighting involves biting with the intent of injury.
 They pull on each other’s mandibles and legs, often interlocking their mandibles.
 It is common for more than two bees to be involved.
 Level 4 aggressions frequently results in a fight to the death.
 Bees involved will release an alarm pheromone, which will bring nest mates to their assistance.
 Sometimes fighting can result in battles between entire colonies, if colonies are all T. corvina, it will usually result in a splitting of resources to avoid excessive deaths.

 There is a trade-off for Trigona corvina between effort spent defending their resource from intruders and foraging.
 They have to find an Evolutionarily stable strategy (ESS) between the two important activities in order to gain the most benefit.
 It has evolved that Trigona corvina foragers do best with interactions with other aggressive bees or with bees who are easily scared off.